Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

+### Render a full-view of the record

+null

+### Changing type of linkable object results in unsaveable record

+An invalid draft that cannot be saved occurs if the user changes the type of a linkable object (f.ex., changing an entity of interest from `Chemical` to `Polymer`) when they have already linked to the linkable object somewhere else in the record (f.ex., in results.entities_involved)

+Short-term workaround: Delete the object and create a new one (preferably with a different name) of the correct type and in re-establish link in all the places that it is linked to.

+### Auto save functionality

+We might consider auto saving the record every 5-10 minutes to prevent data loss

+### Make validation errors links

+It should be made easier for the user to navigate to where particular validation error has occurred.
+This could be done by turning the errors into links

+### Undo functionality

+It would be useful with undo functionality in case of accidentally deleting element or similar

 ### Extract name from ORCID

 If an ORCID is given for a person, the given name and family name can be extracted: